 Having compared a plethora of tangible assets in one of our previous articles, you may now see potential opportunity in a new diamond investment.
-A big question arises however, how can you determine “investment grade diamonds” from the rest?
+A big question arises however, how can you determine “investment grade diamonds” from the rest, especially if you are a beginner?
 Arpège Diamonds is here to help.

 The 4 C's